 YOU WANT CHOCOLATE CHIP COOKIES: Just three Chips Ahoy! chocolate chip cookies have 160 calories and 8 grams of fat (and who just eats three?).
+TRY INSTEAD:

 - Fig bars are healthier than homemade chocolate chip cookies, oatmeal cookies, gingersnaps, or prepackaged chocolate chip, oatmeal, sugar, or shortbread cookies—in that order.
 Two Deerfield Farms fig bars have 90 calories and 1 gram of fat compared to two homemade chocolate chip cookies at 120 calories and 14 grams of fat.